 - This is a first year course for Online students

-- 3 Credit Hour(s) for online MPH students for residential students; 3 Credit Hour(s) for online MS students
+- 3 credit hour(s) for online MPH students; 3 credit hour(s) for online MS students;

 - Instructor(s): Adar, Sara (Online MPH); Adar, Sara (Online MS);